-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Quarter 1 Update Academic Rigor and Standards-Based Instruction 3.13) Implement universal screening for gifted identification for all students before 2 nd grade across all district elementary schools. □Complete ⊠Way of work # and % of Black students screened # and % of Black students identified as gifted □Quarter 1 □Quarter 2 ☑Quarter 3 □End of Year □Not Applicable Academic Rigor and Standards-Based Instruction 3.14) Implement Plan B eligibility measures and related processes in support of a wider identification of students for gifted services. □Complete ⊠Way of work # and % of Black students identified via Plan B compared to non- Black students Total # and % of Black students identified as gifted □Quarter 1 □Quarter 2 ☑Quarter 3 □End of Year □Not Applicable Academic Rigor and Standards-Based Instruction 3.15) Embed college readiness assessment preparation (e.g. district developed, SATpractice.org, Albert IO, etc.) into English 1, 2 and 3 classes across all district high schools. □Complete ⊠Way of work embedded strategies for practice. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Academic Rigor and Standards-Based Instruction 3.16) Ensure equitable access for black students to on- site, college readiness testing in every high school (PSAT, ACT, SAT). □Complete ⊠Way of work identified 7 th grad PSAT 8/9 for all 8 PSAT/NMSQT for PSAT/NMSQT for cipation and level ance include: ion Program (TIP) SAT for ders th graders all 9 th graders all 10 th graders MSQT for 11 th graders aders 12 th graders □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Early Warning Systems and Monitoring Processes 3.17) Provide the accelerated component report, related talking points, and an Acceleration Plan template to principals and counselors to be used in individual meetings with black students who □Complete ⊠Way of work • ssed on regular basis with evel and Area meetings. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Academic Rigor and Standards-Based Instruction 3.13) Implement universal screening for gifted identification for all students before 2 nd grade across all district elementary schools. □Complete ☑Way of work # and % of Black students screened # and % of Black students identified as gifted □Quarter 1 □Quarter 2 □Quarter 3 □End of Year □Not Applicabl Academic Rigor and Standards-Based Instruction 3.14) Implement Plan B eligibility measures and related processes in support of a wider identification of students for gifted services. □Complete ⊠Way of work # and % of Black students identified via Plan B compared to non- Black students Total # and % of Black students identified as gifted □Quarter 1 □Quarter 2 ⊠Quarter 3 □End of Year □Not Applicabl Academic Rigor and Standards-Based Instruction 3.15) Embed college readiness assessment preparation (e.g. district developed, SATpractice.org, Albert IO, etc.) into English 1, 2 and 3 classes across all district high schools. □Complete ⊠Way of work embedded strategies for practice. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicabl Academic Rigor and Standards-Based Instruction 3.16) Ensure equitable access for black students to onsite, college readiness testing in every high school (PSAT, ACT, SAT). □Complete ⊠Way of work In-school administration of assessments to eliminate barriers to participation and level opportunities for performance include: • Talent Identification Program (TIP) SAT for identified 7th graders • PSAT 8/9 for all 8th graders • PSAT/NMSQT for all 9th graders • PSAT/NMSQT for all 10th graders • Optional PSAT/NMSQT for 11th graders • SAT for all 11th graders • Optional SAT for 12th graders Waiver process in place for any student in need of support to access a non-school administered test. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicab Early Warning Systems and Monitoring Processes 3.17) Provide the accelerated component report, related talking points, and an Acceleration Plan template to principals and counselors to be used in individual meetings with black students who □Complete ☑Way of work • ssed on regular basis with evel and Area meetings. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year